Vandana Shiva

 Vandana Shiva (born 5 November 1952) is an Indian scholar, environmental activist, food sovereignty advocate, ecofeminist and anti-globalization author.
 Based in Delhi, Shiva has written more than 20 books.
 She is often referred to as "Gandhi of grain" for her activism associated with the anti-GMO movement.

 Shiva is one of the leaders and board members of the International Forum on Globalization (with Jerry Mander, Ralph Nader, and Helena Norberg-Hodge), and a figure of the anti-globalisation movement.
 She has argued in favour of many traditional practices, as in her interview in the book Vedic Ecology (by Ranchor Prime).
 She is a member of the scientific committee of the Fundacion IDEAS, Spain's Socialist Party's think tank.
 She is also a member of the International Organization for a Participatory Society.

+Her book, along with Shreya Jani, called "Slow Living" was published in March 2026.
+It invites readers to ask themselves what they can do about climate change.
+It asks readers to be aware and to take small steps to restore the Earth.